 Advertisers might see a slight decline in available interstitial ad inventory.
 As an ad exchange focused on both gaming and non-gaming inventory, InMobi will remain in a good position to provide alternative inventory to interstitial ads for advertisers to reach their goals.

 That said, the ecosystem is awaiting some clarity on the language shared by Google on the policy around ads showing “unexpectedly”, so that there is absolutely no doubt on the requirements.

 At InMobi, we are highly invested in ad quality and in creating ad experiences that put users first.

 The Google Play Betters Ads Experience policy aims to positively preserve the experience of consumers exposed to advertising by implementing guidelines that will promote quality and safe ads.

 Standards like the Coalition for Better Ads are important for our ecosystem as they prevent advertising practices that have an effect on a publisher’s reputation, an advertiser’s reputation, and most importantly the user experience, to continue.

 Ad unit placements are created and controlled by the publishers.
 This is an opportunity for publishers to create more trust with their users by providing ad experiences that are seamless and non-intrusive.
-On the InMobi publisher customer interface, our static interstitial ad units are closable by default and our video interstitials ads have a default skip option at 5 seconds, giving users the option to skip the video.

 We will work with our publisher customers to optimize their yield and with our advertiser partners to keep reaching their KPIs through alternative high impact ad formats.